 Couldn't resist checking in on our new little ones!
 I was worried about our new trout making a smooth transition and really afraid not to check in on them.
 Hopefully, my mind will ease.
 Thankfully, I found them eagerly awaiting some food.
 It did not take them long to figure out where the food gathers in the tank.
 It tends to collect in the back right corner and look where the majority tend to hang out waiting for their next meal!
 Two days in and they are trained already!
 Amazing!

-Day two... feeding time...
+Day one in the tank... feeding time... |

 Friday, January 18, 2013